Will Benson Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, including Will Benson and his .833 slugging percentage over his past 10 games, take on starter Tommy Henry and the Arizona Diamondbacks at Great American Ball Park, Friday at 7:10 PM ET.
+The Cincinnati Reds face the Arizona Diamondbacks Saturday, July 22.
+Will Benson brings a hot bat into the contest (.452 OBP over the past 10 games), with first pitch is set for 4:10 PM.

-He racked up two extra-base hits in his previous game (2-for-3 with two doubles and an RBI) against the Giants.
+He had a one-hit showing in his previous game (1-for-2) against the Diamondbacks.

 Will Benson Game Info & Props vs. the Diamondbacks